davidtwco/rfcs/text/0000-build-std.md

   library

-Throughout the RFC's [*Detailed explanation*][detailed-explanation], parentheticals with "?" will be present that link to the relevant section in the [*Rationale and alternatives*][rationale-and-alternatives].
+Throughout the RFC's [*Detailed explanation*][detailed-explanation], parentheticals with "?" links will be present that which connect the relevant section in the [*Rationale and alternatives*][rationale-and-alternatives] to justify a decision or provide alternatives to it.

-Additionally, "note alerts" will be used in the [*Detailed explanation*][detailed-explanation] to indicate implementation detail.
+Additionally, "note alerts" will be used in the [*Detailed explanation*][detailed-explanation] section to separate implementation considerations from the core proposal.
 Implementation detail should be considered non-normative.
 These details could change during implementation and are present solely to demonstrate that the implementation feasibility has been considered and to provide an example of how implementation could proceed.

 > [!NOTE]
 >